jomhoff/Genome-Annotation/README.md

 # Genome_annotation
-The pipeline used for to model TEs, soft mask, and functionally annotate an assembled genome of Plestiodon fasciatus
+The pipeline used for to model TEs, soft mask, and functionally annotate an assembled genome.